saltnlight/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond: sets no permission for user and owner, but all permissions for others<br>
 9-John_Doe: sets mod on a file to -rwxr-x-wx<br>
 10-mirror_permissions: change hello's mod to be the same as olleh's<<br>
+11-directories_permission: adds execute permit to all subdirectories, for user, group and others<br>